Feryel-Ben-Rhaiem/DMML-2022-Zurich/README.md

 | Accuracy  |         0.45        | 0.31  |      0.32     |      0.40      |

 ### Log 1
-In our first log we have removed stop-words from the data and then we trained our models on this data.
+In our first log we have removed stop-words from the data and then we trained our models on this data. <br>
 We have built 4 models: <br>
 * Logistic Regression
 * kNN
 * Decision Tree